-Pre-K classes meet 5 days a week from 9:00am – 12:00pm.
-This is the perfect transitional class for any child who has completed a 4s program but who is not quite ready for kindergarten.
-Children will continue to learn and explore through activity centers and outdoor play.
-Additionally, children will be exposed to pre-academic skills in areas of math, literacy, science and social studies.
-Pre-K students can participate in all extended day classes as well as their regular music class.
+This is the perfect transitional class for any child who has completed a Fours program but who is not quite ready for kindergarten.
+Children continue to learn and explore through classroom activity centers and outdoor play, and are supported to develop age appropriate social skills and self-regulation.
+Additionally, children are exposed to pre-academic skills in areas of math, literacy, science and social studies.
+Pre-K students attend weekly music class and can participate in all extended day programs.

-Extended Day Programming is offered to students in the 3s, 4s & Pre-K. Children eat lunch and engage in an enrichment activity such as: Dance & Drum, Tae Kwon Do, Fenom Fitness, Art & Mad Science.
+Extended Day programming is offered to students in the Threes, Fours and Pre-K. Children eat lunch and engage with their peers in an instructor-led enrichment activity such as: Dance & Drum, Tae Kwon Do, Star Kidz Performing Arts, and Mad Science.

 Led by an early childhood consultant and licensed psychotherapist, our Baby Group allows parents to engage in lively discussion on child rearing in a supportive environment.